pshen/Shortened-URL/question.md

 - Detect duplicate URLs.
 Don’t create a new short URL if one already exists.
 - Record the date and time each short URL was accessed, and use a graphing library to graph the requests.

+# Example:
+https://bit.ly/381YTZJ will redirect user to this repo